pairshaped/curlingio-docs/docs/club-management/premium.md

 ## Accessing Premium Tier

-Premium tier access is based on your clubs "premium balance" which consists of "premium points".
+Premium tier access is based on your clubs "premium balance" which represents how many months of premium access you have.
 As long as you maintain a balance above zero, your club will maintain premium tier access.

-Premium tier access costs 200 premium points per month.
+Your premium balance is decremented every month.

-Newly on-boarded clubs start with a premium balance of 600 premium points, which is equivalent to 3 months of premium tier access.
+Newly on-boarded clubs start with a premium balance of 3 months.
-If your premium balance reaches zero then you lose access to our premium tier.
+If your premium balance reaches zero then you lose access to premium tier.
-Your balance will never go below -199, so even a small club who depletes their premium balance during the offseason, will quickly regain premium tier access once they start accepting online payments next season.

 If your club is accepting online payments, then a pecentage of every online payment is automatically added to your premium balance.
-These premium points from online payments are awarded on a scale, where the less you have, the more you will receive.
+These percentages from online payments are awarded on a scale, where the less you have, the more you will receive.
+Even if a small club who depletes their premium balance during the offseason, they will quickly regain premium tier access once they start accepting online payments next season.

 If you are not accepting online payments then you can still gain access to premium tier by purchasing one of our supporter packs:
-* **600** premium points for **$60.00**.
-(3 months)
+* **6** months for **$120.00**.
-* **1,200** premium points for **$114.00**.
-(6 months at a 5% discount)
-* **2,400** premium points for **$216.00**.
-(12 months at a 10% discount)
+* **12** months for **$228.00**.
+(5% discount)
-* **4,800** premium points for **$480.00**.
-(48 months at a 20% discount)
+* **24** months for **$432.00**.
+(10% discount)

 You can check your club's premium balance and purchase supporter packs at any time through your Curling I/O admin area.
 Select the **Club** dropdown menu in the top navigation bar and then select **Premium**.

-**There are no refunds for premium points.
-Premium points have no real world monetary value and cannot be redeemend or traded.**
+**There are no refunds for premium months.
+Premium months have no real world monetary value and cannot be redeemend or traded.**

 ## Premium Tier Benefits